1924 United States presidential election in Illinois: Turnout

+The total vote in the general election was 2,470,067.
 Both major parties held non-binding state-run preferential primaries on April 8.

 Democratic

-The 1924 Illinois Democratic presidential primary was held on April 8, 1924 in the U.S. state of Illinois as one of the Democratic Party's state primaries ahead of the 1924 presidential election.
+The 1924 Illinois Democratic presidential primary was held on April 8, 1924, in the U.S. state of Illinois as one of the Democratic Party's state primaries ahead of the 1924 presidential election.

 The preference vote was a non-binding "beauty contest".
 Delegates were instead elected by direct votes by congressional district on delegate candidates.
 Delegate candidates either were listed on the ballot with their preference on for a particular presidential candidate, or were listed as expressing no preference.

-The preference vote was near unanimously won by the only name on the ballot, former United States Secretary of the Treasury William Gibbs McAdoo.
+The preference vote was near-unanimously won by the only name on the ballot, former United States Secretary of the Treasury William Gibbs McAdoo.

 Republican

-The 1924 Illinois Republican presidential primary was held on April 8, 1924 in the U.S. state of Illinois as one of the Republican Party's state primaries ahead of the 1924 presidential election.
+The 1924 Illinois Republican presidential primary was held on April 8, 1924, in the U.S. state of Illinois as one of the Republican Party's state primaries ahead of the 1924 presidential election.

 The preference vote was a "beauty contest".
-Delegates were instead selected by direct-vote in each congressional districts on delegate candidates.
+Delegates were instead selected by direct vote in each congressional district on delegate candidates.
 Delegate candidates either were listed on the ballot with their preference on for a particular presidential candidate, or were listed as expressing no preference.

-General election

-During the Republican National Convention, Illinosian Charles G. Dawes easily won the Vice-Presidential nomination ahead of fellow state resident Frank Lowden.